Codecademy/docs/content/lua/concepts/functions/functions.md

 Functions are declared and called using their names.
 Function declarations are built using:

-1. The `function` keyword
+1. The `function` keyword.
 2. The function’s name in camel case: the first word starts with lowercase, and any following words start with uppercase.
 For example: iPhone.
-3. An optional list of comma-separated parameters, enclosed by `()`
+3. An optional list of comma-separated parameters, enclosed by `()`.
-4. The code to be run by the function
+4. The code to be run by the function.
-5. The `end` keyword in the last line of function
+5. The `end` keyword in the last line of function.

 The example code provided below contains a function named `difference()` that takes two values and prints their difference: